Updated June 1, 2021

-Local faves in Edmonds could be diners, drive-ins, and dives, pop-ups and food trucks, a hot dog stand, impromptu culinary/artisan partnerships, or literally, a favorite local hang — where the kitchen consistently outdoes itself with the extraordinary.
+Local faves in Edmonds could be diners, drive-ins, and dives, pop-ups, ghost kitchens, and food trucks, a hot dog stand, impromptu culinary/artisan partnerships, or literally, a favorite local hang — where the kitchen consistently outdoes itself with the extraordinary.

 If you don’t need a GPS to get here, you’re in the right place.
 But we’ll give you addresses, anyway. ;)